sathomas/jsDataV.is/src/text/ch8/05-routes.md

 Before we develop any code for that `clicked` method, we're going to need a way for it to figure out which specific run model the user has selected.
 The event handler will be able to tell which row the user clicked, but how will it know which model that row represents?
 To make the answer easy for the handler, we can embed the necessary information directly in the markup for the row.
 That requires a few small adjustments to the `renderRun` method we created earlier.

 The revised method still creates a SummaryRow view for each model, renders that view, and appends the result to the table body.
 Now, though, we'll add one extra step just before the row is added to the page.
 We add a special attribute, `data-id`, to the row and set its value equal to the model's unique identifier.
-We use `data-id` because the HTML5 standard allows any attribute with a name that begins `data-`.
+We use `data-id` because the <span class="smcp">HTML5</span> standard allows any attribute with a name that begins `data-`.
 Custom attributes in this form won't violate the standard and won't cause browser errors.

 ``` {.javascript .numberLines}
 renderRun: function (run) {